 A formal request must be made to the Minister to have an application for biodiversity certification declared strategic.
 Information included in the request should be guided by Request to declare biodiversity certification application as strategic – addressing the criteria (DOC 31KB).

-The Department maintains a list of biodiversity certification proposals declared strategic.
+The Department of Planning and Environment maintains a list of biodiversity certification proposals declared strategic.

 Additional conservation measures available